imissyouso/textmagic-rest-python/docs/TextMagicApi.md

 limit = 10 # int | The number of results per page. (optional) (default to 10)

 try:
-    # Get all subaccounts with their REST API tokens associated with specified app name.
+    # Get all sub-accounts with their REST API tokens associated with app name
     api_response = api_instance.get_subaccounts_with_tokens(get_subaccounts_with_tokens_input_object, page=page, limit=limit)
     pprint(api_response)
 except ApiException as e: